MrHatcherstone/Docker-compose-status/README.md

 sudo -u dockerUser ./check.sh
 ```

 Script could be used in CI/CD pipelines, that's why it has line #11
 ```bash
 exit 1
 ```

-If it not necessary to exit the script if service is not Up, you are free to comment this line